justinvdm/strain/readme.md

 ### `.invoke(fn)`

-defines the functon that is called when the instance is called. shorthand for `.meth('_invoke_', fn)`.
+defines the function that is called when the instance is called. shorthand for `.meth('_invoke_', fn)`.

 ```javascript
 var t = strain().invoke(function() {